-The CoC is Sonoma County's collaborative effort representing the homeless services system of care, a unified, countywide system aimed at aligning homeless services.
-Governed by a fifteen-member Continuum of Care Board (CoC Board), the countywide effort is responsible for oversight of funds designated to the Continuum of Care and planning/policy development for addressing homelessness.
-The CoC Board consists of local elected officials, nonprofit representatives, subject matter experts, and individuals with lived homeless experience.
-The CoC is responsible for setting the vision and direction to end homelessness in Sonoma County and aids in the oversight of federal and state competitive funding processes.
-The goal of the CoC is to achieve "functional zero" homelessness in Sonoma County through utilization of a Housing First Strategy.
+In 2018, Sonoma County's homeless system of care underwent a redesign of its governance structure and was rebranded as Home Sonoma County, a unified, countywide system aimed at aligning homeless services.
+Home Sonoma County's Leadership Council is the legislative body to this redesigned system, a nine-member Board, comprised of elected officials and community representatives and advised by a 25-member Technical Advisory Committee (TAC).
+The Leadership Council is responsible for setting the vision and direction to end homelessness in Sonoma County and serves as the CoC Board for federal and state competitive funding processes.
+The goal of HOME Sonoma County is to achieve "functional zero" homelessness in Sonoma County through utilization of a Housing First Strategy.

-The CoC is designed to accomplish the following:
+Home Sonoma County is designed to accomplish the following: